ashleycawley/COVID-19-Coronavirus-/README.md

 `0 */12 * * * /bin/bash /home/your_user/COVID-19.sh >> /home/your_user/coronavirus-infection.log`

 That will trigger the script twice a day (at mid-day and midnight) and will log the date/time, number of confirmed infections and number of those in a serious condition.

+## Run the script manually for instant statistics
+In your Terminal make sure you are in the folder which contains the script, then make it executable by running:

+`chmod +x COVID-19.sh`

+Then run the script with:
+`./COVID-19.sh`